Peaceful Cheyenne, Wyoming Attracts Retirees in Search of the Authentic American West, Wide Open Spaces, Dry Air, Blue

 Cost of Living: Below the National Average

 Wyoming is one of the most welcoming states when it comes to taxes and retirement.
 It does not tax any income, including retirement income.
 There is no inheritance or estate tax.
-The annual taxes on a $295,000 home are roughly $1,840.
-Depending on income, people age 65+ may receive a $800 to $900 refund from the state for property taxes, sales taxes and utility taxes.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Cheyenne is .61%.
+The annual taxes on a $398,000 home are approximately $2,427.
+People age 65+ may receive a $800 to $900 refund from the state for property taxes, sales taxes and utility taxes.

 The city has two golf courses, and the parks and recreation department has a good selection of activities, although not many are geared just to the 55+ set.
 The YMCA, however, has a varied menu of programs for people age 50+.
 The Cheyenne branch of the Laramie County Library System is in a beautiful building and has a computer center, an interlibrary loan program, homebound services, free wifi and a charming cafe.
 Laramie County Community College has non-degree, "life enrichment" classes.
 Many students are age 55 or better.